-This is a follow up post to my recent post on ROE vs ROI – A Focus on Engagement; if you haven’t read it yet, check it out!
+This is a follow-up post to my recent post on ROE vs ROI – A Focus on Engagement; if you haven’t read it yet, check it out!
 Your association’s online community is where your members can engage with not only each other but with your association’s resources.
-What are you doing to encourage participation and keep members engaged?c
+What are you doing to encourage participation and keep members engaged?

 It’s important to look at engagement as the investment as opposed to investing in engagement.
 Andy Steggles, President and Chief Customer Officer at Higher Logic agrees.
 I recently reached out to Andy to get his take on return on engagement (ROE) for associations.
 Here’s what he said:

-“Associations tend to identify niche verticals within their organization which might benefit from improved collaboration (committees, events, special industry groups etc).
-We find that organizations which look at engagement more holistically (online & offline engagement as well as Traditional & Micro-Volunteerism) and incorporate these elements into a well-defined strategic plan, recognize better results than those who do not.”
+“Associations tend to identify niche verticals within their organization which might benefit from improved collaboration (committees, events, special industry groups, etc).
+We find that organizations that look at engagement more holistically (online & offline engagement as well as Traditional & Micro-Volunteerism) and incorporate these elements into a well-defined strategic plan, recognize better results than those who do not.”